yojoecapital/notes/CS-584 Machine Learning/2+3-Model-Evaluation.md

 ## Accuracy

 - the simplest measure is "is the prediction correct?"
-- ==accuracy== percentage of objects the model's predictions are correct for
+- **accuracy** percentage of objects the model's predictions are correct for

 $$
 f_A = \frac 1 n \sum_{i=1}^n I[y_i = \hat y_i]